Founder & President of the Greek America Foundation

 Following years as a Chicago based organization, the headquarters are now in New York City with a renewed and reinvigorated mission.

 The Greek America Foundation’s emphasis remains on the power of bringing people in closer touch with Greek heritage and ideals.
 And academics play a major role.
-Our Semester in Athens scholarships were first granted in 2009 and since, more than a dozen students have benefited from a life-changing experience of studying at a U.S.-accredited institution of higher learning in the heart of the ancient Greek capital city.
+Our Semester in Athens scholarships were first granted in 2009 and since, dozens of students have benefited from a life-changing experience of studying at a U.S.-accredited institution of higher learning in the heart of the ancient Greek capital city.

 We’ve launched several projects from our desire to commend those who pursue excellence in all they do.
 The Gabby Awards and the Forty Under 40 Awards have since become the community’s pinnacle of achievement, not to mention important cultural events that have brought thousands of people in touch with their heritage.

-In response to the deepening financial and humanitarian situation in Greece, in 2010 we launched Project Hope for Greece to support worthwhile charities assisting those in need.
-Taking advantage of the power of our grass-roots constituents, we created a program that enabled people in all corners of the continent to make a difference.
+In response to the deepening financial and humanitarian situation in Greece, in 2013 we launched Project Hope for Greece to support worthwhile charities assisting those in need.
+Taking advantage of the power of our grass-roots constituents, we created a program that enables people in all corners of the continent to make a difference.